-So we’ve gone to court.
+So we decided to go to court.

 Shell is seriously exposed to the risks of climate change, yet its climate plan is fundamentally flawed.
-In failing to properly prepare the company for the net-zero transition, Shell’s Board is increasing the company’s vulnerability to climate risk, putting its long-term value of in jeopardy.
+In failing to properly prepare the company for the net-zero transition, Shell’s Board is increasing the company’s vulnerability to climate risk, putting its long-term value in jeopardy.

-We’re bringing this case as a shareholder in the company and are asking the court to order the Board to strengthen Shell’s climate plans.
+We brought this case as a shareholder in the company and are asking the court to order the Board to strengthen Shell’s climate plans.

-This will be the first time ever that a company’s board has been challenged in court on its failure to properly prepare for the energy transition.
+It was the first time ever that a company’s board has been challenged in court on its failure to properly prepare for the energy transition.